Zuehlke/security-onboarding/security/A6-Sensitive Data Exposure/lesson.md

 ## Example of Attack

 1. Login to the insecure-web-app
-2. Using browser's network monitor, inspect the JSON batch of users that are retrieved after login and displayed in the table
+2. Using browser's Network monitor in the Developer tools (F12), inspect the response with JSON array of users that are retrieved after login and displayed in the table
 3. Each JSON should contain confidential JMBG field - this is sensitive data that is exposed!

 ## Analysis of the Attack